 Exhibit 1.
 Example Balance sheet.
-The components of asset structure, financial structure, and capital structure (Capitalization) all appear on the company's Balance sheet.
-Firms evaluate structures in terms of the relative magnitudes of components within each category.
+The components of the asset structure, financial structure, and capital structure (capitalization) all appear on the company's Balance sheet.
+Firms evaluate structures as the relative magnitudes of components within each category.

-Remember that the Balance sheet is in fact just a detailed instance of the Balance sheet equation:
+Remember that the Balance sheet is in fact just a particular instance of the Balance sheet equation:

 Assets = Liabilities + Owners Equity

-For firms that use a double-entry accounting system, incidentally, the "balance" between left and right sides of this equation always holds.
-Double-entry rules ensure that any changes to one of these totals (Assets, Liabilities, or Equity) comes with a change in one or both of the other totals, restoring the balance.
+For firms that use a double-entry accounting system, incidentally, the "balance" between the left and right sides of this equation always holds.
+Double-entry rules ensure that any change to one of these totals (Assets, Liabilities, or Equity) brings a change in one or both of the other totals, restoring the balance.
 If the Assets total increases by, say, $1,000,000, then total Liabilities + Owners Equity must also increase by $1,000,000.

 |Asset Category||Total Assets||Asset %|

 |Property Plant & Equip.||$9,716||44.0%|

 Exhibit 2.Asset structure is merely the percentage of the total asset base that appears in each asset category."